bright/new-www/content/blog/hiring-software-development-agency-based-in-gdansk.md

 ## Gdansk hosts infoShare – the biggest tech and startup event in CEE

 [infoShare](https://infoshare.pl/conference/) brings over 6 thousand attendees, 150 speakers, and over 500 startups.
-The first edition of the event was organized in 2007. infoShare brings to Gdańsk speakers representing companies like IBM, Linux, Oracle, Intel and more.
+The first edition of the event was organized in 2007. infoShare brings to Gdansk speakers representing companies like IBM, Linux, Oracle, Intel and more.

 <div className="image">![infoShare 2023](../../static/images/blog_post_infoshare.png "Pictures from infoShare 2023")</div>